geudde/attic-chest/pages/04.season-3/14.meeting-35/19.reply/docs.md

 Till taught by them, his highest aim
 &emsp;Adore, at most a Shepherd’s heart,
-The muses found him better game
+The Muses found him better game
 &emsp;In Gods and Heroes fix’d his dart.

 Then Love assumed a nobler form,